uthapa82/JunOS/commands.md

         - common actions include discard, specify the forwarding class and set loss-priority level
     - interface-based policers
         - L2VPN traffic, MPLS, IPV6 families
-    - Policing employs the tocken bucket algorithm
+    - Policing employs the token bucket algorithm
         - enforces limit on average bandwidth
         - enabling burst upto specified maximum value

     - Can configure two rate limits for the traffic
-        1. Bandwidth: the number of bits per seconf permitted on average
+        1. Bandwidth: the number of bits per second permitted on average
         2. Maximum burst size: the total number of bytes the system permits in bursts of data that exceed the given bandwidth limit

     - Maximum Burst size = Speed of the interface x Amount of time bursts